Skip to main content

 Last update:

-You can download images to the Selectel image repository:
+You can upload the following images to the Selectel image storage:

-You can create a disk image from any local or network disk on the cloud server.
+You can create a disk image from any local or network cloud server disk.

-• transferring the server to other pools, projects or accounts;
+• transferring a server to other pools, projects, or accounts;

-• If the image from which the server was previously created is deleted, you can create an image from the server disk and, if necessary, create the same cloud server.
+• if the image from which the server was previously created is deleted, you can create an image from the server disk and, if necessary, create an identical cloud server.

 Limitations

-If you need to download an image from a larger file, download it via S3.
+If you need to upload an image from a larger file, upload it via S3.

-You can create an image from a disk size less than 2048 GB (2 TB).
+You can create an image from a disk smaller than 2048 GB (2 TB).

 2. Go to the Images section.

-Images smaller than 16 GB are automatically replicated to neighboring segments in the pool.
+Images smaller than 16 GB are automatically replicated to adjacent pool segments in the location.

 7. Select a file as the image source.

-If you are downloading an archive with the .ova container format, we recommend unzipping the archive before downloading for the image to work correctly.
+If you are uploading an archive with the .ova container format, we recommend unpacking the archive before uploading so the image works correctly.

-If you don't know what formats to specify, specify raw image format, bare container format.
+If you are not sure which formats to specify, specify the raw image format and the bare container format.

-Once the image is created, you cannot change the minimum disk and memory sizes in the control panel.
+After an image is created, you cannot change the minimum disk and memory size in the Control panel.
 To change the minimum values, you will need to recreate the image or use the OpenStack CLI.

 11. Click Create.